red-isbe/isbe-contracts/README.md

 - Run Prettier and Linter before committing changes.
 - Run Npm Audit before committing changes.
 - Include NatSpec documentation in interface contract (also in implementation contracts if something not defined in interface)

+## Install package

+In order to use the smart contracts implemented in this repository as an npm dependency in your poject, please follow these [instructions](https://github.com/alastria/isbe-contracts/pkgs/npm/isbe-contracts)